NPoornimaGit/GitAssignments/README.md

 Assumption:
 create one test repository and push the code from your local to GIT.
 As per CI.yaml file , the workflow will get triggered automatically upon push/pull request.
-git init
-git add .
-git commit -m "Initial Commit"
-git branch -m main
-git remote add origin https://github.com/<your-user-name>/<repo-name>/.git
+git remote set-url origin https://github.com/MathanrajN/TestEKS.git
+git branch -M main
 git push -u origin main

 This PUSH request will automatically trigger workflow and it will test, build and push the package to GHCR.